oicr-gsi/malta/README.md

 ## Inputs

-There are a few environment variables stored in the `.env` file.
+There are a few environment variables stored in the `.env` file, in the root directory (needs to be created by developer).

 The following are ordered by the likelihood that they need to be configured by the developer.

 - MALTA_DATA_FOLDER: Path to folder that contains Sequenza zipfiles